jeroennieuw/windows-itpro-docs/mdop/appv-v5/creating-and-managing-app-v-51-virtualized-applications.md

     -   The version of the application is 64-bit.

-    -   The Sequencer is running on a 64-bit computer.
+s    -   The Sequencer is running on a 64-bit computer.

     -   The package is being delivered to a 64-bit App-V client computer.

 The following table lists the supported shell extensions:
 <table>
 <colgroup>
 <col width="50%" />